eulerto/pgquarrel/README.md

 * `type`: type comparision (default: true).
 * `view`: view comparision (default: true).

+You can use a configuration file to store the desired options.
+The _general_ section specifies which kind of objects will be output.
+The _target_ and _source_ section options specifies connection options to both servers.
+Have in mind that any command-line option can override the configuration file option.
 The configuration file contains the following structure:

 ```
 [general]